Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Cosmological observables and data

 For SNIa data, we use the Pantheon+ sample, which includes 1701 light curves of 1550 spectroscopically observed events and spectra collected across multiple surveys~\cite{Pantheon2022}.
 These data are used to determine the distance modulus $\mu$, defined as the difference between apparent and absolute magnitudes for each SNIa, i.e.,

 In our analyses, the data consist of the apparent magnitudes $m$, while the absolute magnitude $M_B$ is treated as a free parameter.

-In addition, for $[f\sigma_8](z)$ we use 35 uncorrelated measurements compiled from~\citep{Skara2019} and listed in Appendix \ref{appendixA}.
+In addition, for $[f\sigma_8](z)$ we use 35 uncorrelated measurements compiled by~\citep{Skara2019}.
 The evolution of $[f\sigma_8](z)$ is described using linear perturbation theory, which governs the growth density fluctuations through the matter density contrast $\delta_m(\textbf{r}, a)$~\cite{Coles1996,Avila21,Marques20,Franco25b}, defined as

 where $\rho_m(\textbf{r},a)$ is the matter density at position $\textbf{r}$ and scale factor $a(t)$ at cosmic time $t$, and $\Bar{\rho}_m(a)$ is the background matter density at same epoch.

 At sub-horizon scales, the evolution of the matter fluctuations is governed by the following second-order differential equation~\citep{Ribeiro23}